MarkWinkler/MarkWinkler.github.io/README.md

 There was a workaround, that I came up with, which required a lot of excess html tags and was not necessarily good practice (lot of divs, positionings and wrapping of sections).
 I have now realised, that this could have been the perfect opportunity to make use of GitHub branching again, but unfortunately, I did not think of it at the time.

+I have run my CSS through csslint.net, Refernce [10].
+It has produced just over 30 warnings and no errors.
+Initially it produced some additional warnings, where the warning was genuine, like defininf `text-align: center` twice for instance.
+Once these have been addressed, I was left with errors to do with ID's within selectors, which is a contrevorsial topic, Reference [11].
+Another warning was not to use width and padding together, as it might make elements larger than expected.
+This is no problem as I have tested element sizes extensively to ensure smooth breakpoints and sensible sizes accross different window sizes.

+Error to do with multiple headings (h1, h2, h3), however these are to do with breakpoints and so are the "Too many font-size declarations."
+Overall the CSS lint "errors" that are left are, in my opinion, nothing to worry about.

 ### Animation testing
 The animations were tested on a variety of devices and browsers.
 Initially, I have implemented them with animation delays.
 The idea was to allow each animated element to fade in incrementally.
 The issue was that for this to work without elements appearing, dissappearing and appearing again, I had to set the opacity of the element to 0 and let the animation make it appear with `animation fill mode: forwards;`.